Frequently Asked Questions

 Who is behind the website?

 Troy J. Bassett is currently a Professor of English at Purdue University Fort Wayne (Indiana, USA).
-He received his B.S. in Mathematics from the California Institute of California and his Ph.D. in English from the University of Kansas.
+He received his B.S. in Mathematics from the California Institute of Technology and his Ph.D. in English from the University of Kansas.
 Besides the database, he has published widely in Victorian book history and literature.

 What is a circulating library?

 Circulating libraries were businesses that lent books to subscribers.
 The largest and most famous nineteenth-century circulating library was Mudie's Select Library, but there were dozen of such companies throughout the United Kingdom.
 Subscribers could join Mudie's, for instance, at prices beginning at one guinea (21s.) per year to borrow one book at time.
 For the price of less than one three-volume novel (31s.
-6d.), a subscriber could potentially read an limited number of books.
+6d.), a subscriber could potentially read an unlimited number of books.

 What is a three-volume novel?

 The three-volume novel (or triple-decker or library novel) was the prestige format for fiction throughout the nineteenth century.
 The price of one-and-half guineas (31s.
 6d.) for a novel in three octavo volumes became standardized after the success of Walter Scott's novels in the 1820s.
 The high price largely limited the sale of three-volume novels to circulating libraries who rented them out to subscribers.
 Most nineteenth-century novelists wrote at least one three-volume novel.

 Novels also appeared in two-volume editions and four-volume editions.
 However, the vast majority of Victorian fiction appeared in one-volume editions.

 What is a pound?
 A shilling?
 A pence?